-OW has been one of the most-highlighted esports, especially in America, thanks to the newly formed Overwatch League, or OWL for short.
-At Blizzcon 2016, the development company announced their plans for the league following a franchise plan.
+Overwatch has been one of the most-highlighted esports, especially in America, thanks to the newly formed Overwatch League.
+At BlizzCon 2016, the development company announced their plans for the league following a franchise plan.
 OWL would be using an organization of permanent teams that follow league placement matches like in the ‘League of Legends’ Championship Series.
 Blizzard reached out to investors to ensure players and staff would be under contract, guaranteed minimum salaries, benefits, and revenue sharing.
 The season went underway in January 2018 as teams’ battle their way for a winning prize of $1,000,000 along with a prize pool of $3,500,000.

 As the 12 teams battle for their share of the pool, millions of fans have been tuning in all around the world.
 Each week there are hundreds of thousands of fans who watch live, while thousands arrive to watch the matches live in person at the Blizzard Arena in Burbank, California.
 If you are on the bandwagon and want to learn more about the genre-defining game Overwatch, then take a browse down below.
-We have listed some of the most common terms you will hear, regardless if you are playing or watching.
+We’ve listed some of the most popular Overwatch Key Terms regardless of if you’re playing or watching.

 Overwatch Key Terms: